-- General Fund The General Fund is the operating fund of the District and is used to account for all financial resources except those required to be accounted for in another fund.
-The General Fund balance is available to the District for any purpose provided it is expended or transferred according to the general laws of Arkansas. - Special Revenue Fund The Special Revenue Fund is used to account for and report the proceeds of specific revenue sources that are restricted or committed to expenditure for specified purposes other than debt service or capital projects.
+General Fund - The General Fund is the operating fund of the District and is used to account for all financial resources except those required to be accounted for in another fund.
+The General Fund balance is available to the District for any purpose provided it is expended or transferred according to the general laws of Arkansas.

+Special Revenue Fund - The Special Revenue Fund is used to account for and report the proceeds of specific revenue sources that are restricted or committed to expenditure for specified purposes other than debt service or capital projects.
 The Special Revenue Fund includes federal revenues and related expenditures, restricted for specific educational programs or projects, including the District's food services operations.
-The Special Revenue Fund also includes required matching for those federal programs, program income required to be used to further the objectives of those programs, and transfers from the general fund to supplement such programs. - Other Governmental Funds Other governmental funds consist of (a) the Debt Service Fund, which is used for accumulation of resources for payment of principal, interest and related costs on general long-term debt; and (b) the Capital Projects Fund, which is used to account for financial resources to be used for the acquisition or construction of major capital facilities (other than those financed by proprietary funds or in trust funds for individuals, private organizations, or other governments). - Fiduciary Funds Fiduciary fund reporting focuses on net assets and changes in net assets.
-The fiduciary fund category is made up of agency funds.
-Trust funds are used to account for assets held by the District under a trust agreement for individuals, private organizations, or other governments and are therefore not available to support the District's own programs.
+The Special Revenue Fund also includes required matching for those federal programs, program income required to be used to further the objectives of those programs, and transfers from the general fund to supplement such programs.

+Other Governmental Funds - Other governmental funds consist of (a) the Debt Service Fund, which is used for accumulation of resources for payment of principal, interest and related costs on general long-term debt; and (b) the Capital Projects Fund, which is used to account for financial resources to be used for the acquisition or construction of major capital facilities (other than those financed by proprietary funds or in trust funds for individuals, private organizations, or other governments).

+Fiduciary Funds - Fiduciary fund reporting focuses on net assets and changes in net assets.
+The fiduciary fund category is made up of private-purpose trust funds (a) and agency funds (b).
+Private-purpose trust funds (a) are used to account for assets held by the District under a trust agreement for individuals, private organizations, or other governments and are therefore not available to support the District's own programs.
 Activities in these trust funds are reflected in the statement of revenues, expenditures and changes in fund balance, under the general fund.
 Balances in the trust funds are included in the restricted fund balances.
-The agency fund is custodial in nature (assets equal liabilities) and does not involve measurements of results of operations.
+The agency funds (b) are custodial in nature (assets equal liabilities) and do not involve measurements of results of operations.
 The District's agency fund accounts for those student activity programs which have student participation in the activity and have students involved in the management of the program.
 This fund typically includes those student activities which consist of a student body, student president, student treasurer, and faculty advisor.